LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Conclusion

 \section{Conclusion}

 We propose \vllm, a novel LLM-based approach for generating floating-point programs that trigger numerical inconsistencies across compilers and/or optimization levels.
-By combining Grammar-Based Generation and Feedback-Based Mutation, \vllm significantly outperforms existing tools like \vari, detecting over twice as many inconsistencies.
-Our evaluation shows improved program diversity over other LLM-based baselines with comparable time cost.
+By combining Grammar-Based Generation and Feedback-Based Mutation, \vllm significantly outperforms existing tools like \vari, detecting nearly 2.5 times as many inconsistencies.
+Our evaluation shows improved program diversity over other baselines, with a trade-off in time cost.
 Most inconsistencies it finds involve real-valued results, and they demonstrate \vllm's effectiveness at exposing inconsistencies across a wide range of optimization levels and between host and device compilers.
-In future work, we plan to enhance semantic guidance and integrate static analysis to improve program quality and better distinguish harmful inconsistencies from benign ones.
+Our code, documentation and experimental data are publicly available at \url{https://github.com/ucd-plse/LLM4FP}.

 \begin{acks}

 This work was supported in part by the National Science Foundation under award CNS-2346396, and the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under award DE-SC0020286.